Aga Khan Academies

 The Aga Khan Academies is an initiative of the Aga Khan Development Network.
 When fully operational, the Aga Khan Academies network will consist of eighteen co-educational, K-12, non-denominational day and residential schools in fourteen countries in Africa, South and Central Asia, and the Middle East.
 The academic program is based on the internationally recognized International Baccalaureate curriculum.

-The aim of the Academies is to nurture future leaders and equip students with the skills and knowledge to support development in their societies.
 The Academies network will eventually serve approximately 14,000 students, graduating approximately 1,000 students annually.

 Overview

 The Aga Khan Academies, a network of day and residential K-12 schools, is one of the education agencies of the Aga Khan Development Network.
 The AKDN operates a number of education programs and institutions spanning from early childhood to university degrees and continuing professional development.
 Under this umbrella, the specific focus of the Aga Khan Academies is on leadership development for its students.

 Each Academy also includes a Professional Development Centre that provides outreach professional development programs for teachers and school leaders from government and other nonprofit schools.

 The Aga Khan Academies are being established in fourteen countries across Africa, South and Central Asia, and the Middle East.
-Three Academies are currently operating in Mombasa, Kenya, Hyderabad, India and Maputo, Mozambique.
-The next Academies are planned for Dar es Salaam, Tanzania and Dhaka, Bangladesh.
+Four Academies are currently operating in Dhaka, Mombasa, Hyderabad, and Maputo.
+The next Academies include Dar es Salaam, Tanzania.
 The network of Academies will eventually include eighteen schools with a student enrollment of approximately 14,000 girls and boys, and more than 1,000 graduates annually.